 - Non-parishioners with siblings in our school

 - Non-parishioners with no siblings in our school

 To be admitted into kindergarten a child must be five by September 1st of the current school year.
 By State regulation the school may not have children younger than this without obtaining licensing for pre-school.
 To be admitted into the first grade a child must be six (6) years on or before September 1st of the current school year.
-Where a child has been legally enrolled in another school s/he may be admitted to the school and placed in a lower grade as age appropriate at the discretion of the admitting school.
+Where a child has been legally enrolled in another school, the student may be admitted to the school and placed in a lower grade as age appropriate at the discretion of the admitting school.
 An original birth certificate is required.